ROMAsofthub/PythonProjectGenerator/README.md

 **Description:**

-This is a Python project that provides a foundational structure for application development.
+This is a Bash project that provides a foundational structure for Python application development.
 It automates the setup of a virtual environment, installation of dependencies, and configuration of essential directories and files for development.
 This setup is ideal for developers looking to kickstart their projects quickly and efficiently.

 ## Features
 - **Project Structure**: Automatically creates a main project folder with essential subdirectories such as `src`, `data`, `logs`, and more.